Driving in Central London

 Coming to a City near you:

-The Department for Environment, Food and Rural Affairs (Defra) has advised 'City Authorities in Birmingham, Leeds, Southampton, Derby and Nottingham to impose charges for some polluting diesel vehicles'.
+The Department for Environment, Food and Rural Affairs (Defra) has advised 'City Authorities in Birmingham, Leeds, Southampton, Derby and Nottingham to impose charges for some polluting diesel vehicles' by introducing Clean Air Zones.

 Low Emission Zone - (LEZ)

-The Low Emission Zone (LEZ) operates to encourage the most polluting HEAVY DIESEL VEHICLES driving in London to become cleaner.
+The Low Emission Zone (LEZ) operates to encourage the most polluting vehicles driving in London to become cleaner.

 Launched in February 2008, the LEZ covers most of Greater London and operates 24 hours a day, every day of the year.
 It applies to diesel lorries, buses, coaches, motor caravans, motorised horseboxes, larger vans, minibuses and other specialist vehicles.
 Cars and motorcycles are not affected.